VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * [OpenTSDB http /api/put](#sending-opentsdb-data-via-http-apiput-requests)
 * `/api/v1/import` http POST handler, which accepts data from [/api/v1/export](#how-to-export-time-series).
 * `/api/v1/import/csv` http POST handler, which accepts CSV data.
 See [these docs](#how-to-import-csv-data) for details.
+* `/api/v1/import/prometheus` http POST handler, which accepts data in Prometheus exposition format.
+See [these docs](#how-to-import-data-in-prometheus-exposition-format) for details.

 The most efficient protocol for importing data into VictoriaMetrics is `/api/v1/import`.
 Example for importing data obtained via `/api/v1/export`: